lordgavy01/Karpathy-LLM-Challenge/README.md

 # Run the Docker image
 docker run -v $(pwd):/Karpathy-Challenge -p 8501:8501 karpathy-challenge
 ```
-Post this, view the Streamlit webpage on localhost:8501 to commence interaction.
+Post this, and view the Streamlit webpage on localhost:8501 to commence interaction.

-You can view the output finally in streamlit page only or locally it will be saved as output.md.
+You can view the output finally in the streamlit page only or locally it will be saved as output.md .

 ## Future Goals
 1. Enhance cost-effectiveness per video execution